ManabuAomori/batch_file_transfer2_by_FTP/README.md

 # batch_file_transfer2_by_FTP

-This program 3 kind of files are send to server machine by FTP.
+This program 3 kind of files are send to server machine at once by FTP.